Artistic research (FOU)

 A pursuit to identify anonymous 18th century manuscripts in the Gunnerus library in Trondheim, which led to a rediscovery of unknown music and a world premiere recording of violin concertos and a piano trio.
 Link to project website

 The Tartini Style, 2015

-The pursuit was to identify elements of Tartini’s particular style of performance, in particular his style of embellishment, and to develop a method to re-implement them in Tartini’s music where direct sources are insufficient.
-The resulting recording, released on the label 2L in 2015, demonstrates the ornamental practice applied in typical slow movements, like the famous “Devil’s sonata”.
+The pursuit was to identify elements of Tartini’s personal style of performance, in particular his style of embellishment, and to develop a method to re-implement them in his music where direct sources are insufficient.
+The subsequent recording, released on the label 2L in 2015, demonstrates this ornamental practice applied in typical slow movements, like the famous ‘Devil’s sonata’.

 Copying the “Lipinski” Stradivarius into baroque, 2011

 How does one copy a violin, a famous Stradivarius from 1715 currently in a modern condition, back into its original baroque shape?
 And how does one set it up in a way that favours to the repertoire that we know was performed on this excact instrument?
 Read more